jbowes/repl/content/strategies-for-asynchronous-apis.md

 The above strategies require the client to make repeated requests to the server (polling) to get the latest state of a request.
 Polling is excellent for client simplicity and compatibility; if a client can make an HTTP request to start an asynchronous action, they can make further requests to get the status.
+However, polling adds additional work for your server to do, and will add some latency from when work is finished to when the client knows (depending on the polling interval).

-TODO: fill a little more in here.
+You may wish to support additional features to reduce latency for the client or load on your server.

 ### Callback URLs